tjdraper/tjdraper.com-v6/pages/index/PageData.md

 ## Site Background

 This site originated as a Blogspot blog[^blogspotaddress] back in 2005 just a couple months before Rachel and I were married.
 I wanted a place to post pictures, write thoughts about things, and generally anything I find interesting.
-I also started wanting to get more familiar with web design and things.
-I ended up hacking the theme of that blog to death.
+I also started wanting to get more familiar with building for the web.
+In the end, I hacked that that blog to death.

-At some point I got my own domain, and the blog existed as a subset of the main domain (tjdraper.com/blog).
+At some point I got my own domain, built a website, and the blogspot existed as a subset of the main domain (tjdraper.com/blog).
 I don't remember what I was doing with the main site.
 I do remember the design was horrible, and so was my design taste.
 I was still publishing the blog through [Blogger](https://www.blogger.com).
 Then I decided that the main focus of the site should be the blog.
 I also wanted a better publishing system; you know, a full CMS.
 I went with [ExpressionEngine](https://expressionengine.com/) Core (discontinued) because of it's ease of use and flexibility for designers (ExpressionEngine went on to be a huge part of my life).
 I copied and pasted about 2 years of blog posts by hand from Blogger to ExpressionEngine.[^blogspotcopypaste]

 With the upgrade to ExpressionEngine 2, EllisLab killed the free for non-commercial use ExpressionEngine Core.
 I like free software if it's good, but I also understand the need for good software to be paid for.
 So I bit the bullet and purchased ExpressionEngine 2.

-This site remained and ExpressionEngine 2 site long after EE 3, 4, 5, 6, and now 7 came out.
+This site remained an ExpressionEngine 2 site long after EE 3, 4, 5, 6, and now 7 came out.
 It was time to do something.

 Over the years, as I've started writing more and more custom software, and using more and different/interesting tools, I've used EE less and less (though I still love it and write add-ons for it).
 And I just haven't been publishing to this site (since 2015, until this new iteration in November of 2022) because it just felt like a pain and a slog to log into such an old control panel.